HJKim95/HJWeather/README.md

 3. Make sure ***Copy items if needed*** is checked.

 ### Cocoapods
-HJLayout is available through [CocoaPods](https://cocoapods.org).
+HJWeather is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby